digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 - Source and Destination Endpoints point at the Source and Target Databases
 - One endpoint MUST be on AWS
 - Full Load Migration = (one off migration of all data)
-- Full Load + CDC (Change data capture) for on goging replication which captures changes
+- Full Load + CDC (Change data capture) for on going replication which captures changes
-- CDC Only (if you wnat to use an alternative method to transfer the bulk data .. such as native tooling)
+- CDC Only (if you want to use an alternative method to transfer the bulk data .. such as native tooling)
 - SCT Schema Conversion Tool
 - No downtime = DMS

 ## EFS